 How to connect a desktop to WiFi (no ethernet cable)

-However, you can also upgrade to a motherboard with built-in WiFi if you plan on changing the motherboard.
+However, you can upgrade to a motherboard with built-in WiFi if you change the motherboard.

-Below is a brief description of how the methods mentioned above can connect your desktop PC to the internet without an Ethernet cable.
+Below is a brief description of how the above methods can connect your desktop PC to the internet without an Ethernet cable.

 How to connect a desktop to WiFi using USB WiFi adapters